marharyta-aleksandrova/marharyta-aleksandrova.github.io/README.md

 ## News:

+**2021.01.11** On November 3, 10 and 24 I will be presenting the theory of Causal Inference & Causal Learning at [Machine Learning Seminar](https://legato-team.eu/marharyta-aleksandrova-causal-inference-causal-learning-towards-causal-ml-part-1/) organized by [Legato team](https://legato-team.eu/) from the University of Luxembourg.

 **2021.10.11** Our paper *The Effect of Noise Level on the Accuracy of Causal Discovery Methods with Additive Noise Models* by Benjamin Kap, Marharyta Aleksandrova and Thomas Engel was accepted for Joint International Scientific Conferences on AI [BNAIC/BENELEARN 2021](https://bnaic2021.uni.lu/program/).

 **2021.09.22:** Check [this google colab](https://colab.research.google.com/drive/1c_vFcMWcx5GIb7bQG71FnHKqyscj9--6?usp=sharing) notebook to see how to develop  conformal learning theory from scratch.
 Presented at [Machine Learning Seminar](https://legato-team.eu/marharyta-aleksandrova-conformal-prediction-machine-learning-with-accuracy-guarantees/) organized by [Legato team](https://legato-team.eu/) from the University of Luxembourg.